Spring-Boot-Project/sample-ariport-api/aiport-info-api/HELP.md

 This can be tested using POSTMAN or similar tool, however i have integrated a swagger URL({host}/swagger-ui.html) for ease which can be accessed post starting the application.

+Note: Incase of change in  Apc auth and secret, it can be modifed in application.properties file.